 The Housing Trust Fund program makes funds available for affordable housing projects through a competitive application process.
 Applications are generally accepted once a year, but timing and frequency can vary depending on the size and nature of appropriations to the program by the Legislature.
 Visit this page regularly for funding availability and application updates.

-- For more details, please download the Stage 2 Solicitation and the application materials below.
+For more details about the Stage 2 application requirements, please download the Stage 2 Solicitation and the application materials below.

-- NOTES: All interested applicants will be welcome to apply in Stage 2 regardless of whether they applied in Stage 1.
+NOTES: All interested applicants could apply in Stage 2 regardless of whether they applied in Stage 1.